olivier-carrere/redaction-technique.org/src/content/docs/en/Process/integrer-la-documentation-aux-processus-de-developpement.md

 ---
-title: "Integrating documentation into development processes".
+title: "Integrating documentation into development processes."
-description: "Documentation is part of software.
+description: "Documentation is part of software."
 ---

 Documentation is part of the software.
 Supplied with the product, it must :